elastic/elastic-agent/docs/elastic-agent-gke-autopilot.md

 - name: NODE_NAME
 ```

-> **Note**: Depending on the size of your kubernetes cluster, users need to adjust the resource limits of your agent daemonset accordingly.
+> **1. Note**: Depending on the size of your kubernetes cluster, users need to adjust the resource limits of your agent daemonset accordingly.
+> **2. Note**: Access to kube-system namespace is not allowed in autopilot clusters.
+That said, provided manifests create and make use of a new created namespace `elastic-agent`.
+> **3. Note**: Provided manifests make use of PriorityClass in order to allow elastic-agent to be scheduled before other application pods.

 1. **Step 5: Install Elastic Agent Manifest:**